Erjon-19/Lexical-syntax-analyzer-for-Python-Lang/README.md

 3. gcc y.tab.c lex.yy.c -lfl -o run
 4. ./run input.py

-When you run the program with a pyhton file as input, you get the message <<syntax corect>>, else you get error either lexical or syntax with line number of the error that has the pytohn file.
+When you run the program with a pyhton file as input, you get the message "syntax corect", else you get error either lexical or syntax with line number of the error that has the python file.

+Examples